 You can reserve your own 10 by 10 foot plot.
 Come grow with us!
 Here are some quick details about the program:

-- Program is conducted on city property and administered by the Recreation Coordinator.
+- Program is conducted on city property and administered by the Events & Marketing Specialist.

 - 10 by 10 feet garden plots sell for $17.50 for the season to Fife residents and business owners, $35 for non-residents.